rspeciale0519/WinCalcMCP/README.md

 2. Verify your Windows version supports PowerShell
 3. Ensure Claude Desktop is the latest version
 4. Open an issue on GitHub with details about your setup

+**Note**: Support is provided for personal use only.
+Commercial users should contact us for commercial licensing and support options.

+## Commercial Licensing

+For commercial use, professional support, or enterprise deployment, please contact 4miodio@gmail.com to discuss commercial licensing options.

 ## Acknowledgments